The Ultimate Gay Guide to Key West Pride — Top LGBTQ+ Bars, Restaurants & Tours in the Florida Keys

 🌈 Aqua Nightclub

 Located on the main drag of Duval Street, Aqua is a fierce and fab bar and club that hosts a variety of great drinks.
-It’s a great bar to lounge, but can also get quite busy and packed with people ready to dance on the weekends!
+It’s a great bar to lounge at, but it can also get quite busy and packed with people ready to dance on the weekends!
+Aqua Nightclub is one of the must-visit gay bars in Key West for a lively night out on Duval Street.

 🌈 The Birdcage Cabaret

 Get tickets to The Birdcage Cabaret and get ready for an epic performance by the beautiful Aquanettes.
 The Birdcage Cabaret, formerly SideBar, is the pinnacle of Live Drag!
-Key West’s newest live act features is produced and hosted by the iconic Christopher Peterson.
+Key West’s newest live act features performances produced and hosted by the iconic Christopher Peterson.
 The Aquanettes will dance and sing the night away!
 This performance is not only hilarious and contains great lip-syncing and comedy, but also some fantastic singing as well.
 Nothing’s better than seeing the queens belt it out!
+The Birdcage Cabaret is an excellent spot for guests looking for an evening of great entertainment and is located near some of the most popular gay and lesbian bars in Key West.

 🌈 Garden of Eden

 A scandalous slice of paradise where clothes are merely optional (yes, really!).
 From this rooftop bar atop the Bull & Whistle Bar, you get a panoramic view of the island, and perhaps a bit more, if you catch my drift...
-Forget about phones or cameras—they're a no-go here, so feel free to shed those inhibitions along with your clothes.
+Forget about phones or cameras, they're a no-go here, so feel free to shed those inhibitions along with your clothes.
 During the day, it's a sun-worshipper's haven with lounge chairs and umbrellas, but at night, the Garden of Eden transforms into a pulsating dance floor under the stars.
+The Garden of Eden is one of the most popular bars in Key West, offering both a stunning view and a fun environment for a night of excitement.

 🌈 Bobby’s Monkey Bar